 After his 2019 campaign, Jackson contemplated entering the 2020 NFL Draft along with Wirfs.
 However, Jackson ultimately decided to stay in school, finish his degree, and give scouts one more season to analyze.
 The move paid off, as Jackson’s 2020 season was one of his best.
 He logged first-team All-Big Ten recognition for the first time in his career, and got past the 40-start mark, a testament to his longevity and experience.

 After the season, Jackson announced his intentions to declare for the 2021 NFL Draft.
-He also accepted an invite to the Reese’s Senior Bowl, where he’ll have a chance to separate himself, not just with his knowledge and experience, but with his physical traits as well.
+He also accepted an invite to the Reese’s Senior Bowl, where he was able to showcase not just his knowledge and experience, but also his physical traits as well.

 Analyzing Alaric Jackson’s NFL Draft profile